foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/introduction.rst

 As a result, the neural network graph implementation is represented as series of function calls, which can either be constructed manually by the user or via some automated front-end tool.

-The following major sections in this chapter describe each Group’s supported functions and conventions.

 A note on Slicing
 ~~~~~~~~~~~~~~~~~~~